mtrybulec/interviewer/doc/QUICK-START.md

             interviewer::question.list(
                 id = "RadioButtonsOptional",
                 label = paste("Radio-buttons, no response required",
-                              "(required set to FALSE; a second click on a selected radio-button ", "deselects it)"),
+                              "(required set to FALSE; a second click on a selected radio-button", "deselects it)"),
                 responses = responses,
                 required = FALSE